john-science/john-science.github.io/_drafts/2016-12-31-eww-javascript-part-1.md

 ### Major Problems

-For the fastudious, this series is going to address ECMAScript 3.
+This series will only discuss problems with Vanilla JavaScript (ECMAScript 3).
 This is the heart of the JavaScript language, and I do not believe ECMAScript 5 has added any real problems to the language.

 #### Global Variables

-Global variables are evil.
-But it seems as if JavaScript is designed such that everyone's code should be centered around global variables.
-This leads to ugly, hard to debug, buggy code.
-And I feel like anyone who had written enough code to design a language would know that.
-Ah well, you can't fight history.

-Luckily, JavaScript closures offer a way for us to variables that would otherwise be global.

-    TODO: example code
+All top-level variables are tossed together into the *global object*.
+This is a fundamental design choice in JavaScript, but causes many problems because global variables are evil.

+JavaScript gives us three ways to define a global variable.

+    var x = value;     // outside of any function window.x = value;  // anywhere
+    x = value;         // anywhere

+The first of these three options seems fair.
+Most languages force variables defined outside any other scope to be global.
+Fine.
+And the second option is just a DOM-specific variation on the first option.
+Again, fine.
+The third option is evil though.
+If you forget to declare your variables, they automatically get upgraded to global.
+This *must* have been a feature added to help beginners, but this is a prime example of a feature causing more problems than it solves.

+People have designed all kinds of patterns and frameworks to help each other get around JavaScript's global-centric design.
+I usually use some kind of closure:

+    var f = {function() {
+      var hidden = 1;  // not global

+      return {
+        // export your interface here
+      };
+    }());

+#### No Tail Recursion Optimization

+In some languages, if a function returns the result of calling itself recursively, the interpreter or compiler will replace the code with a loop.
+This can make the code much faster and also save the developer from return stack overflow.
+Tail recursion is one of the most common programming patterns used in functional programming and so optimizing for it correctly is extremely important in those languages.
+JavaScript was designed to be a functional language like Scheme, with Java's syntax, which makes it worse that JavaScript does not provide any such optimization.

+It is not hard to create a tail recursive function in JavaScript that explodes the return stack.
+Let us try to write a tail recursive Factorial function:

+    function Factorial(current, result) {
+      if (current === 1) {
+        return result;
+      }

+      return Factorial(current - 1, result * current);
+    }

+For small numbers, there is no problem:

+    >> Factorial(4, 1);
+       24

+But in situations where you want a moderate number of iterations you overflow the call stack:

+    >> Factorial(5199, 1);
+       InternalError: too much recursion

-#### Inner Function Namespaces
+#### Array

-If you have a function inside another function, you would expect the inner function to have access to the private variables in the outer function.
-And they do.
-However, sadly, the inner function does not have access to outer function namespace (`this`).
-This seems clearly a mistake on the part of the language design.
-But it has been around so long no, the ECMAScript team just can not remove it.

-    TODO: example code
+JavaScript does not have arrays.
+Arrays are contiguous blocks of memory that contain a linear sequence of elements of the same type.
+They are a staple in many languages.
+JavaScript has a built-in type called `Array` with that look vaguely like arrays, but are not.

+Perhaps the problem is just one of symmantics.
+Historically, the name `Array` was meant to make JavaScript seem more like Java.
+It was meant to make the language more accessible to an audience that were new to the language.
+However, the end effect is the opposite, since everyone new to JavaScript has to stumble on the nomenclature.
+The problem could have been easily fixed by changing the name `Array` to `Sequence`, or any almost anything else.

+The JavaScript `Array` can be quickly used to mock a Queue, Stack, Linked List, or Dynamic Vector.
+It is a versital tool, with a terrible name.

+#### Block Scope

+JavaScript has the same curly bracket syntax `{}` as C and Java, but the brackets denote lexical scoping, not block scoping.
+Most of us grealy prefer block scope, as it helps compartmentalize the code.
+It was a brave choice to use lexical scoping, but not one I will argue against.
+However, in the end it feels more awkward than creative when it uses stolen syntax.

+#### Variable Declaration Order

+You can declare variables after you use them in JavaScript.
+This is a result of the lack of block scoping mentioned above.

+The standard approach to dealing with both of these problems is to declare all your variables at the very top of the function.

-#### Arrays
+#### Unicode

-TODO
+JavaScript only supports 16-bit unicode.
+Because, well, it's old.
+But this is the internet we're talking about; it spans the world.
+It would be nice if JavaScript supported 32-bit unicode.

 #### include

-TODO
+I am imagining sitting down to design a language and thinking, "No, I don't want a keyword to include or import other files."
+I try to imagine, but fail.
+It is an inscrutable decision.
+I picture building the city of Rome, but no roads leading to it.

 #### Weak Typing / Lack of Static Typing

-I won't spend too much time on this.
-Vanilla JavaScript is designed around a very weak typing system, with a complete lack of static typing as an option.
+Vanilla JavaScript is designed around a very weak typing system, with a complete lack of even optionally static typing.
 Myself, I prefer static typing, and this is a pretty common complaint about JavaScript.
 But, in the end, it was a purposeful design choice for the language.
 I just can't muster any nerd rage about this one.

-TODO

-#### etc

-TODO

-#### etc

-TODO

-#### etc

-TODO

 ### To Be Continued